w3c/wai-intro-atag/content/index.md

 [**Implementing ATAG 2.0**](http://www.w3.org/TR/IMPLEMENTING-ATAG20/)
 is a supporting informative document that helps readers understand and use ATAG.
-Implementing ATAG rovides the rationale for each guideline.
+Implementing ATAG provides the rationale for each guideline.
 For each success criterion, it provides explanation of the intent of the success criteria, examples, and links to resources.